 Cumulative chemical damage from all exposures to temperature that is high enough to cause rapid decay

 Many products manufactured from the mid-19th century onwards, in particular paper, photographic materials, rubber, and many plastics, chemically self-destruct within a single human lifetime.
 To this list, we can add modern electronic records — from analogue tapes to digital discs.
 Table 1a and 1b lists museum and archive objects by their chemical sensitivity to a very important form of "temperature too high" — normal room temperature — and provides their approximate lifetimes.
-Because acid hydrolysis drives most of this decay, relative humidity (RH) plays a role as well (the chapter on "Incorrect Relative Humidity"), but temperature remains the most important factor to control.
+Because acid hydrolysis drives most of this decay, relative humidity (RH) plays a role as well (consult the chapter on "Incorrect Relative Humidity"), but temperature remains the most important factor to control.
 In addition to the materials that are acidic from the date of manufacture, we must add those materials such as textiles, paper, and leather that became acidic after exposure to certain internal or external pollutants, especially the sulfur dioxide of industrial air pollution of the 19th and 20th centuries.

 Figure 1.
 Examples of objects for which human comfort temperatures are "too high" for long-term preservation.
 When photographed, the newspaper was only 27 years old, and the rubber doll about 30 years old.
 Only cold storage can keep such objects well preserved for much more than one human generation.